 Part 1: Primary Evidence Chapter 1

 In the 17th century, Isaac Newton discovered a Bible code that challenged fundamental teachings of the Church, and it needed a secure home, a place where it could be protected and preserved, for centuries if need be, until it was safe to disclose to the public.
 In Newton’s day, revealing the code would have put him and his small coterie of trusted associates who knew about it in mortal danger.
 Not wanting to have knowledge of the code die with him, Newton invented symbols that, like a map, disclose the code’s location without revealing its content.
 These symbols were then embedded in the rituals of London Grand Lodge Freemasonry.
-For the past three centuries, what I call the Newton Bible Code has been in the exclusive custody of the "Brotherhood,” with the secret meaning of the symbols "corn, wine, and oil," passed forward under sacred oath from one 33rd degree Grand Master to another.
+For the past three centuries, what I call the Sagan Signal has been in the exclusive custody of the "Brotherhood,” with the secret meaning of the symbols "corn, wine, and oil," passed forward under sacred oath from one 33rd degree Grand Master to another.

 In this chapter, the circumstances and events that made it possible for Newton to successfully implant the secrets of the code within the deepest recesses of Freemasonry will be investigated.
 We begin with his personal assistant on The Royal Society, John Theophilus Desaguliers.